 Obviously, a lot of pens are made with precious metals, and these can be expensive.

 Some pen companies really take their craft seriously.
-It's great to buy from these companies because it shows you appreciate what they put their time and effort towards.
+Buying expensive pens from them is worth it as it shows you appreciate what they put their time and effort towards.

 Precision, hand-made manufacturing and quality materials are just two reasons why it can be a bit pricey.